mohse-n/L7N_EtherLab/Installation guides/PREEMPT_RT Installation Guide.md

 #### Igh EtherCAT Master
 Since we're going to write IgH EtherCAT Master (from here on called IgH Master) programs, we consider its version first and proceed accordingly.
 The lastest stable version of the library can be downloaded from the [SourceForge repository.](https://sourceforge.net/p/etherlabmaster/code/ci/stable-1.5/tree/).
-Looking at the "devices" folder, we can see the modified (and original) drivers and their associated kernel versions.
+Looking at the `devices` folder, we can see the modified (and original) drivers and their associated kernel versions.
 For instance,
 ```
 r8169-3.4-ethercat.c